bluesam1/clipforge/memory-bank/progress.md

 - ✅ All video import requirements met

 ## Next Milestone
-**Target**: Implement video trimming and editing functionality **Timeline**: Next development session
+**Target**: Implement video export functionality **Timeline**: Next development session
-**Success Criteria**: Users can trim clips with visual handles, split clips at playhead position, merge adjacent clips, and reorder clips via drag-and-drop
+**Success Criteria**: Users can export their edited timeline to MP4 with FFmpeg, respecting all trim operations, with real-time progress tracking and quality options